Cincinnati Police Department: Bribery for promotions

-Unwillingness to administer aid
+2020 protest arrests

 One notable debacle occurred with the arrest of Spring Grove residents Hannah and Lexi Wilkins, the latter of whom is diabetic.
-At 6PM, they were protesting for Black Lives Matter, when they heard about the curfew.
+At 6 pm, they were protesting for Black Lives Matter, when they heard about the curfew.
 They tried to get back to their car, but had forgotten where they parked, so a fellow protester offered to give them a ride.
 However, the car was stopped by the police, and all its passengers were taken outside.
 Lexi started to have a diabetic attack, and asked a police officer if she could get insulin from her bag, which she left in the car.
 The police repeatedly denied her requests and mocked her intelligence.
 The attack worsened until she was hyperventilating and losing consciousness, during which the police handcuffed her arms behind her back and forced her to stand.
 The police officer lied to her that there would be a medic where they would be bused.

+Killings of Ryan Hinton and Larry Henderson

+On May 1, 2025, officers with the Cincinnati Police shot and killed an 18-year-old man named Ryan Hinton.
+CPD officers in the East Price Hill neighborhood approached a vehicle containing four teenagers, including Hinton, that was reported stolen from northern Kentucky.
+After the vehicle stopped in an apartment parking lot, an officer chased Hinton when he ran away, shooting him as he ran between two dumpsters.
+Body camera footage showed Hinton holding a gun, though an analysis from The Cincinnati Enquirer said it was difficult to tell where it was pointed when the officer shot him.
+The officer fired five shots, striking Hinton twice.

+The following day, May 2, CPD showed the body camera footage to Ryan Hinton's father, Rodney Hinton Jr., who was reportedly "very distraught" and could not finish watching the video, according to an attorney.
+Later that day, a recently retired Hamilton County Sheriff's deputy, Larry Henderson, was struck by a car and killed while directing traffic.
+Rodney Hinton was arrested and charged with aggravated murder for killing Henderson.
+He was ordered held without bond.

+On May 8, Hamilton County prosecutors upgraded the charges against Rodney Hinton, adding a second count of aggravated murder, one count of murder and two counts of felonious assault.
+Prosecutor Connie Pillich announced that she was seeking the death penalty.
+On May 8, Cincinnati Police chief Teresa Theetge cited Marsy's Law, a state law to protect the rights of crime victims, as the reason the police have not identified the officer who shot Ryan Hinton.